HoaiAn11904/Assignment-Project/README.md

 # Assignment-Project
 # Syringe Pump Project

+## Introduction
+The Syringe Pump Project involves designing and developing a system that accurately dispenses fluids using a syringe.
+The project aims to understand the mechanics of fluid dispensing, control systems, and safety checks in automated systems.

 ## Project Details
 - **Components Used**: Microcontroller, Stepper Motor, Motor Driver, Sensors, LCD (optional)
 - **Key Features**: